 - When was the last time your RV had a habitation check?
 (To make sure all the appliances work and are safe to use; you don’t want gas leaking into the van!)

 - When was the water system last purified?
 (You don’t want to get legionnaire’s disease on your trip of a life-time: it can kill you!)

 - Do you know how to change the gas bottle if you need to?
 (We didn’t!)

 Check out our blog post for all the things you need to inspect on your RV before a long road trip…

 Road trip planning – tips and ideas to get the most from your adventures

 Once you’ve got your vehicle fit for the journey you can really get focused on planning the road trip.

-So, get your maps out or use your satnav and choose the best, most enjoyable, route – which won’t necessarily be the fastest.
-Indeed, it shouldn’t be the fastest!
-Van life road trips should never be about speed.
+Of course, there will be detours you have to make along the way but get your maps out or use your satnav and choose the best, most enjoyable, and perhaps most scenic route – which won’t necessarily be the fastest.

-If you’re doing the road trip in a campervan or motorhome, part of the preparation is about ensuring your van has all the gear it needs.
+Unlike travelling to your holiday destination by car (where you just throw a suitcase or rucksack in the back) a road trip in a campervan or motorhome requires more gear.
 Think about things like an electric hook-up cable (if you’re planning on staying at campsites on the trip).